Ventricular Tachycardia (VT)

 For some people, caffeine or alcohol can be a trigger for VT episodes.
-Avoid these things if they affect your VT.
+Don't take these things if they affect your VT.

 Living with VT

-If your healthcare provider diagnoses VT, follow his or her treatment plan closely.
-Take all medicines as prescribed.
-And tell your provider about any medicines you may be taking for other health problems.
-Discuss your alcohol, tobacco, or caffeine use with your medical team.
-These things can contribute to an irregular heartbeat.
+If your healthcare provider diagnoses VT, follow their treatment plan closely.
+Take all medicines as prescribed and tell your provider about any medicines you may be taking for other health problems.
+Discuss your alcohol, tobacco, or caffeine use with your healthcare team.

 When should I call my healthcare provider?

-If you have any of these symptoms, seek immediate medical help:
+If you have any of these symptoms, call 911 :